onkarsabnis/ProteinCrysPred_DL/README.md

 MPKFYCDYCDTYLTHDSPSVRKTHCSGRKHKENVKDYYQKWMEEQAQSLIDKTTAAFQQG <br />
 where '>Seq1' represents the fasta id and the second line is the protein sequence.

-2. Download the model files ( all files *.hdf5 and files *.json) by running the following command: <br />
+2. Download the data files ( all files *.hdf5 and files *.json) by running the following command: <br />
 `!wget https://storage.entrydns.org/nextcloud/index.php/s/3ErNEaZiKp39x4N/download`

-3. Run the following two commands after downloading the model files: <br />
+3. Run the following two commands after downloading the files: <br />
 !unzip download <br />
 !rm download <br />